GDSCParulUniversity/GitHub-multi-user-invite/README.md

 ```

 > **Warning**
-> Cross check the usernames before adding them to the list for safety.
+> Cross check the usernames before adding them to the list for safety of the organization.

 Run the script: